hasl-sensor/integration/README.md

 - direction: (optional) Unless your site id happens to be the end of the line, buses and trains goes in both directions.
 You can enter **1** or **2**.
 If omitted, both directions are included.

 - sensor: (optional) Sensor to determine if status should be updated.
-If sensor is 'on', or if this is not set, update will be done.
+If sensor is 'on', or if this option is not set, update will be done.

 **sensor value**